Cyclic Analytic 2-isometry of Finite Rank and Cauchy Dual Subnormality Problem: Proof of the main result

-Hence, by \cite[Corollary 4.3]{cgr2022}, we conclude that the Cauchy dual $M_z'$ of the multiplication by $z$ operator $M_z$ on $D(\mu)$ where $\mu$ is a positive, Borel measure on the unit circle $\mathbb{T}$ given by $\mu=\delta_1+\delta_i$ is {\bf not subnormal}.\\ In view of \cite[Proposition 7.1]{cgr2022}, we conclude the proof of the theorem. \end{proof}
+Now, it follows that the Cauchy dual $M_z'$ of the multiplication by $z$ operator $M_z$ on $D(\mu)$ where $\mu$ is a positive, Borel measure on the unit circle $\mathbb{T}$ given by $\mu=\delta_1+\delta_i$ is {\bf not subnormal}.\\ In view of \cite[Proposition 7.1]{cgr2022}, we conclude the proof of the theorem. \end{proof}

 \begin{remark} This provides a subclass of cyclic, analytic, 2-isometries of finite rank whose Cauchy dual is not subnormal. \end{remark}